SkooveLearn PianoDownload on the App Store

 Dotted sixteenth notes

-We can also use the eighth note and sixteenth note beats in triplets.
+How do eighth and sixteenth note triplets work?
 One eighth note triplet is equal to the duration of one beat.
 It takes four eighth note triplets to count the duration of a whole note.

 Eighth note triplets are beamed in groups of three and looks like this: